deFarro/blockchain-fl/README.md

 ### Key Capabilities

 - **Immutable Audit Trails:** Records training events and metadata on a permissioned blockchain
-- **Model Rollback:** Enables the restoration of previous model states to mitigate poisoning attacks or errors.
+- **Model Rollback:** Enables restoration of previous model states to mitigate poisoning attacks or errors
-- **Hybrid Storage:** Utilises a "Selective Decentralisation" architecture where critical metadata is stored on-chain, while heavy model artefacts are stored off-chain.
+- **Hybrid Storage:** "Selective Decentralisation" — critical metadata on-chain, heavy model artefacts off-chain (IPFS)
-- **Privacy-Preserving:** Integrates with Federated Learning workflows to simulate training without exposing raw local data.
+- **Privacy-Preserving:** Integrates with Federated Learning; clients train on local data only

----

 ## Research Questions

-This prototype is designed specifically to answer the following research questions defined in the thesis proposal:

-1.  **RQ1 (Architecture):** How can blockchain technology be integrated into learning systems to enable verifiable model provenance, rollback, and auditability while maintaining efficiency?
+1. **RQ1 (Architecture):** How can blockchain be integrated into learning systems to enable verifiable model provenance, rollback, and auditability while maintaining efficiency?
-2.  **RQ2 (Trust & Auditability):** To what extent can blockchain-based provenance tracking improve the traceability and reproducibility of ML models compared with conventional systems?
+2. **RQ2 (Trust & Auditability):** To what extent can blockchain-based provenance improve traceability and reproducibility of ML models vs conventional systems?
 3. **RQ3 (Performance):** What are the performance implications (latency, overhead, storage) of incorporating blockchain into the training process?

 ---

-# System Architecture Design
+# System Architecture

-## Overview

-This document outlines the detailed architecture for the blockchain-enabled federated learning system, addressing the research questions defined in the proposal.
-It consolidates all design decisions, language choices, dataset separation, and implementation details.
+This section outlines the architecture for the blockchain-enabled federated learning system, including design decisions, component roles, data flow, and implementation notes.

 ## System Components